bhnord/activities/README.md

 Spring is in full bloom, and so is our first Downtown Crossing market of the season!
 <a href="https://www.bostonwomensmarket.com/events-calendar/boston-womens-market-at-downtown-crossing-may-market" target="_blank">info link</a>

+### Community Boating, Inc. Open House: May 17th

+**05/17 10:00AM - 05/17 03:00PM @ Community Boating, Inc.**
+Community Boating’s Open House on Saturday, May 17th, is more than a day of sailing on the Charles River.
+<a href="https://www.community-boating.org/events/spring-open-houses/" target="_blank">info link</a>

 ### Quincy Multicultural Festival

 **05/17 12:00PM - 05/17 03:00PM @ Pageant Field**